 There are chiropractors that focus on pediatric and maternity cases.
 There are those who focus on Structural Correction of the spine.
 There are those that are primarily concerned with injuries related to accidental injury or Sports Injury.
-There are even chiropractors that act as naturopaths and those that are under the umbrella of Chiropractic Neurology.
+There are even chiropractors that act under the umbrella of Chiropractic Functional Neurology.

 When choosing a chiropractor, it will help you tremendously to know what is their area of focus or expertise, and if that area of expertise is right for you.

 If you just got into a car accident and it feels like your neck is on fire, then a pediatric and family chiropractor may not have your immediate goal in mind.
 At the same time, if you’ve been dealing with the consequences of chronic spinal degeneration, then a chiropractor who has built his practice on a sports medicine type practice may not fit the bill for you.